NNLP-IL/Hebrew-Resources/README.rst

 * `שתי שקל <https://he.wikipedia.org/wiki/%D7%95%D7%99%D7%A7%D7%99%D7%A4%D7%93%D7%99%D7%94:%D7%AA%D7%97%D7%96%D7%95%D7%A7%D7%94/%D7%A9%D7%AA%D7%99_%D7%A9%D7%A7%D7%9C>`_ {?} - Wikiproject for correcting grammar mistakes.
 (Heuristic) positive annotions can be derived from  `query <https://quarry.wmflabs.org/query/21957>`_.

+* `The Word-Frequency Database for Printed Hebrew <http://word-freq.huji.ac.il/index.html?fbclid=IwAR2Bl_-8eNKmxUBts1S3hipWm63_0TSPk3lmweVW1q5XcblmezjtREWS24s>`_ {?} - supplies the frequency of occurrence of any Hebrew letter cluster (mean occurrence per million).
+The corpus was assembled throughout the year 2001, and consists of text downloaded from 914 editions of the three major daily online Hebrew newspapers (Haaretz, Maariv, and Yediot Acharonot).
+After removing abbreviations, single characters, forms with counts that are less than 3 (mostly typos), and splitting hyphenated forms (vast majority were two words), the corpus totals 554,270 types and 619,835,788 tokens.

 Code
 ====